Modularity of arithmetic special divisors for unitary Shimura varieties (with an appendix by Yujie Xu): Arithmetic mixed Siegel-Weil formula

 where $\BW$ is an incoherent hermitian space over $\BA_E$ of dimension 1, and $V^\sharp$ is a hermitian space over $E$ of dimension $n$.
-We will define a CM cycle associated to the 0-dimensional Shimura for $\BW$, normalized to be of generic degree 1.
+Then we define a CM cycle associated to the 0-dimensional Shimura variety for $\BW$, normalized to be of generic degree 1.